coderbyheart/blog/_posts/2016-08-01-intro-to-the-frankfurt-tech-scene.md

 either, the [FinTech Meetup](http://www.meetup.com/de-DE/FinTech-in-and-around-Frankfurt/) is hands-down the biggest regular meetup in Frankfurt.

+The mother of all tech events in Frankfurt is the [Webmontag](http://www.wmfra.de/), now in its 10th year, a great opportunity to connect with people that are somehow doing things with the internet, and if you have a project or looking for support they always provide spotlight slots on their stage.
+A must-go once every month!

+A neighbor to the Webmontag is the Hashtag [#RheinMainRocks](https://twitter.com/search?f=tweets&q=%23RheinMainRocks) a lot of Tweets from the are use it to mark up local events and news related to the net community (Internetgemeinde) we affiliate ourselves with.

 If you need an awesome place to work, come visit me for a coffee at [Die Zentrale Coworking](https://www.die-zentrale-ffm.de/) located in Bornheim Mitte which is the Friedrichshein of Frankfurt.
 Zentral offers